MazamaScience/MazamaRollUtils/README.md

 # MazamaRollUtils

 ```
-A suite of utility functions for calculating rolling mins, means,
+A suite of compiled functions calculating rolling mins, means,
-maxes and other functions.
+maxes and other statistics.
+This package is designed to meet the needs of
+data processing systems for environmental time series.
 ```

 ## Background